 - Time management strategies.

-- Other services as appropriate including Disability Resources, Counseling,Career Services, etc.
+- Other services as appropriate including Disability Resources, Counseling,Career Development, etc.

 Mitigating circumstances are documented conditions beyond the reasonable control of the student that will have a long-term effect.
 Students considering an appeal must first consult with their student success counselor or student success advisor.

 Academic Fresh Start Policy

 Former students re-enrolling after an absence from Delta College of two or more years may submit a request to the Registrar to have their grade point average recomputed using only those grades earned after re-enrollment.
 A minimum of six credits must be completed before the grade point average will be recomputed.
 Students are required to meet with a Delta College Counselor or Academic Advisor before submitting an Academic Fresh Start Appeal application.
-Academic Fresh Start Appeal applications will be available in the Counseling Office and processed by the Registrar’s office.
+Academic Fresh Start Appeal applications will be available in the Registrar’s Office and processed by that office as well.
 Consulting with a Financial Aid Advisor is also recommended as Financial Aid appeals have distinct guidelines and are a separate policy from Academic Fresh Start.